gaopinghuang0/gaopinghuang0.github.io/_drafts/2017-11-5-addons-to-markdown-table-of-content-hover-anchor.md

 ---
 layout: post
-title: "Addons to Markdown, such as table of contents, hover anchor, on-demand Disqus"
+title: "Enhance Markdown with table of contents, hover anchor, on-demand Disqus and tags"
 author: "Gaoping Huang"
 use_math: false
 use_bootstrap: false
 ---

+This post will cover some useful addons to the basic JeKyll page, such as table of content, hover anchor near each header, on-demand Disqus, and tags.

+## Support Table of content

-## Hover Anchor near header
+## Support Hover Anchor near header

 ### 1. Include AnchorJS
 ```html